Prince Hall

-Hall tried to gain a place for New York's enslaved and free blacks in Freemasonry, education, and the military, which were some of the most crucial spheres of society in his time.
+Hall tried to gain a place for New York's enslaved and free Blacks in Freemasonry, education, and the military, some of the most crucial spheres of society in his time.
 Hall is considered the founder of "Black Freemasonry" in the United States, known today as Prince Hall Freemasonry.
-Hall formed the African Grand Lodge of North America.
-Prince Hall was unanimously elected its Grand Master and served until his death in 1807.

-Steve Gladstone, author of Freedom Trail Boston, states that Prince Hall—known for his role in creating Black Freemasonry, championing equal education rights, and fighting slavery—"was one of the most influential free black leaders in the late 1700s".
+He formed the African Grand Lodge of North America, and was unanimously elected its Grand Master and served until he died in 1807.
+Steve Gladstone, author of Freedom Trail Boston, states that Hall was "one of the most influential free black leaders in the late 1700s".

-There is confusion about his year of birth, place of birth, parents, and marriages—at least partly due to the fact that there were numerous "Prince Halls" during this time period.
+There is confusion about his birth year, place of birth, parents, and marriages, partly because there were numerous "Prince Halls" during this period.

 Early life

-Prince Hall was born between 1735 and 1738.
+Hall was born between 1735 and 1738.
 His place of birth and parents are also unclear.
-Prince Hall mentioned in his writings that New England was his homeland.
+Hall mentioned in his writings that New England was his homeland.
 The Prince Hall Grand Lodge of Massachusetts, in its Proceedings of 1906, opted for 1738, relying on a letter from Reverend Jeremy Belknap, a founder of the Massachusetts Historical Society.
-Prince Hall's birthday is traditionally celebrated on September 14.
+Hall's birthday is traditionally celebrated on September 14.

 Hall's early years are unclear.
-Historian Charles H. Wesley theorized that by age 11 Prince Hall was enslaved (or in service) to Boston tanner William Hall, and by 1770 was a free, literate man and had been always accounted as a free man.
+Historian Charles H. Wesley theorized that by age 11, Hall was enslaved (or in service) to Boston tanner William Hall, and by 1770 was a free, literate man and had been always accounted as a free man.
 It was through William Hall that Prince learned how to process and dress leather.
 Inside Prince Hall author and historian David L. Gray states that he was unable to find an official historical record of the manumission.
-Hall, identified as able to read and write, may have been self-taught or, like other enslaved people and free blacks in New England, he may have had assistance.
+Hall was able to read and write, and may have been self-taught, or may have had assistance.